Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 Regulation of Sebum Production

 The sebaceous glands in our skin produce a natural oil called sebum.
-How much (or how little) you produce is decided by genetics and hormones.
+Genetics and hormones decide how much (or how little) sebum you produce.

 Sebum moisturizes, waterproofs, and protects your skin.